 It looks like Wisconsin’s Woodstock, but who’s in the pictures?
-That’s what the Wisconsin Historical Society is wondering.
-Can you help?
+That’s what the Wisconsin Historical Society was wondering in 2009.

-John Nondorf, who researches photos and illustrations for the society, left this note on one of our posts about Clicker, the rock/cover/show band that was popular across Wisconsin during the ’70s:
+John Nondorf, who researched photos and illustrations for the society, left this note on one of our posts about Clicker, the rock/cover/show band that was popular across Wisconsin during the ’70s:

 “It looks like some people who know a thing or two about ’70s Wisconsin music frequent this blog.
 I’m hoping you can help us out.

 “I work at the Wisconsin Historical Society and we have a photo collection documenting the 1970 Sound Storm rock festival in Poynette.